ssbk1234/ultra-rationality/doc/main.md

 - If *A* betrays *B* but *B* remains silent, *A* will be set free and *B* will serve 3 years in prison (and vice versa)
 - If *A* and *B* both remain silent, both of them will only serve 1 year in prison (on the lesser charge)

 - The [rational solution](##rational) is to always defect
-- The [hyper-rational solution](##hyperrational) is to remain silent when playing with another hyper-rational player
+- The [superrational solution](##superrational) is to remain silent when playing with another super-rational player
 - The [ultra-rational solution](##ultrarational) is to always remain silent

 ~rational